 I enjoy scientific and engineering projects, I have practical homestead and equipment skills to experiment, and I enjoy sharing what I learn.
 With a bit of financil discipline allowing capital investments that save money over time, I started using shelled court as a heating fuel.

 Specifically, I heated my home office building and Amateur Radio operating building with an alternate fuel source during the Winter of 2001, and this grew into a project to record fuel usage data on how I was actually using BTUs, and compare different fuel sources.
 This page is a quick reading page of the results with actual numerical comparison.
 Please credit this web page as the source for any information you relay to others, or link directly to it if you're building a web page.From the end of September 2000 to mid-April 2001, I heated my 640 ft2 of office space for about 12 hours on each of 55 days (26% of the days).
 I used 2400 lb wood, which occupied approximately 170 cubic feet (about 1.3 cord).
-The Oregon Department of Agriculture puts out a wood fact sheet saying the energy equivalent is about 7000 BTU per pound of wood similar to type and condition of what I burn.
+The Oregon Department of Agriculture publishes BTU content of wood per ton.
+Utah State publishes BTU content and weight of wood per cord.
+Estimating on the low side, I am guessing I get about 7000 BTU per pound of wood similar to type and condition of what I burn.
 The "seasoned" wood tables show about 2500 lb weight per cord.
 I'm showing about 1800 lb per cord, which checks because mine wasn't all hardwood, and within the precision I measured weight and volume of the wood used.
+Web summaries can help you choose what type of wood to burn.

 So, I'm burning about 305,000 BTU of wood per heating day,